Islam: Prayer

+Muslims praying (salah) in Egypt by Jean-Léon Gérôme, 1865.

-Prayer in Islam, called as-salah or aṣ-ṣalāt (الصلاة), is seen as a personal communication with God and consists of repeating units called rakat that include bowing and prostrating to God.
+Prayer in Islam is called as-salah (الصلاة), or the more Persian word Namaz.
+It is seen as a personal communication with God, and consists of repeating units called rakat that include bowing and prostrating to God.
 There are five timed prayers each day that are considered duties.
 The prayers are recited in the Arabic language and performed in the direction of the Kaaba.
 The act also requires a state of ritual purity achieved by means of either a routine wudu ritual wash or, in certain circumstances, a ghusl full body ritual wash.

-A mosque is a place of worship for Muslims, who often refer to it by its Arabic name masjid.
+A mosque, also called a masjid or a namazgah, is a place of worship for Muslims.
 Although the primary purpose of the mosque is to serve as a place of prayer, it is also an important social centre for the Muslim community.
-For example, the Masjid an-Nabawi ("Prophetic Mosque") in Medina, Saudi Arabia, used to also serve as a shelter for the poor.
+For example, the Prophet's Mosque in Medina, used to also serve as a shelter for the poor.
 Minarets are towers used to call the adhan, a vocal call to signal the prayer time.